Back Arrow Icon

 Our task flow for the participants is to create an overall experience from the first day living in the dorm, set up rules, and task arrangements & implement them to receive awards, and achieve shared goals for a better dorm environment.

 Our second round of testing was a significant success, with each task achieving a success rate of over 95%.
-Users found that the clean and colorful UI really make them want to use it, the UX writing is clear and intuitive, and the rewards give them motivation to finish cleaning task and help with others.
+Users found that the clean and colorful UI really made them want to use it, the UX writing is clear and intuitive, and the rewards give them motivation to finish cleaning tasks and help others.

 The impact of a positive dorm experience